CIBC-Internal/python/Doc/library/os.rst

 .. function:: getxattr(path, attribute, *, follow_symlinks=True)

-   Return the value of the extended filesystem attribute *attribute* for *path*. *attribute* can be bytes or str.
+   Return the value of the extended filesystem attribute *attribute* for *path*. *attribute* can be bytes or str (directly or indirectly through the :class:`PathLike` interface).
 If it is str, it is encoded with the filesystem encoding.

    This function can support :ref:`specifying a file descriptor <path_fd>` and :ref:`not following symlinks <follow_symlinks>`.

+   .. audit-event:: os.getxattr path,attribute os.getxattr

+   .. versionchanged:: 3.6
+      Accepts a :term:`path-like object` for *path* and *attribute*.

 .. function:: listxattr(path=None, *, follow_symlinks=True)